Outdoor Research Remote Glove Review

 Other features worth mentioning include the gauntlet cuff, which I really liked because I was able to fit over just about any jacket cuff and seal out the snow.
 In addition, I found the dual draw cords super handy to tighten and then loosen around the cuff for easy on and off.
 OR has included what they call an idiot cord, rather a loop for you to place your hand through to prevent mid-lift glove drops; once again a nice feature when you are juggling liners and heat packs on a cool day.
 The thumb region on each glove is super soft and can be used to rub your goggles or nose clean.

 OR’s Women’s Remote Glove pack features and maintain dexterity and most likely warmth, if you aren’t a super cold handed gal.
 Worth your time and energy to look at, as they are also well made.
 The Remote Glove for men and women retails for $145.
-For more information visit outdoorresearch.com.
+For more information on the Remote Glove and other OR products, visit www.outdoorresearch.com.